micahasmith/micahasmith.github.io/_posts/2014-11-24-clojure-flow-control-loops.md

 ### loop/recur

-The standard looping constructs in clojure is `loop` and `defer`.
+The standard looping construct in clojure is `loop` and `defer`.
 It's super easy and does all your fancy tail call optimization stuff.

 The format of `loop` is `(loop [bindings*] exprs*)`; all that means is that it takes a list of variable/value bindings and it has a function body.

-`recur` works hand in hand with `loop`--it passes back into the loop new values for the `loop` body.
+`recur` works hand in hand with `loop`--it passes back into the loop new values for the `loop` binding arguments.

 Example: